Full course description

 Meet the instructors

-Kimberly Guise - Assistant Director for Curatorial Services
+Kimberly Guise - Senior Curator & Director for Curatorial Affairs

 Kimberly Guise holds a BA in German and Judaic Studies from the University of Massachusetts Amherst.
 She studied at the Universität Freiburg in Germany and holds a masters in Library and Information Science (MLIS) from Louisiana State University.
 Kim is fluent in German, reads Yiddish, and specializes in the American prisoner-of-war experience in World War II.
 As a Curator with The National WWII Museum since 2008, she has facilitated the acquisition of thousands of artifacts and has curated several exhibitions including Guests of the Third Reich: American POWs in Europe.